elerac/polanalyser/README.md

 Dataset of images captured by a polarization camera (FLIR, BFS-U3-51S5P-C) is available.

 [**[Click here to download the dataset (Google Drive)]**](https://drive.google.com/drive/folders/1vCe9N05to5_McvwyDqxTmLIKz7vRzmbX?usp=sharing)

+## Notations

+Please refer to the [notations.md](documents/notations.md) for the definition of the Stokes vector and Mueller matrix used in Polanalyser.

 ## Usage

 ### Polarization demosaicing